mehta-lab/waveorder/examples/README.md

-This folder of examples consists of:

-1) A set of simulations that will run as is.
-Any of the files in these folders can be run with `python <script-name>.py`, and these files are included in `waveorder`'s automated testing.
-- `/QLIPP_simulation/`
-- `/PODT_phase_simulation/`
-- `/PTI_simulation/`

-2) A set of data-dependent reconstructions in `/experimental_reconstructions/`.
-These files serve as a form of documentation for the types of reconstructions that `waveorder` can perform.
+`waveorder` is undergoing a significant refactor, and this `examples/` folder serves as a good place to understand the current state of the repository.

+The `models/` folder demonstrates the latest functionality of `waveorder`.
+These scripts will run as is in an environment with `waveorder` and `napari` installed.
+Each script demonstrates a simulation and reconstruction with a **model**: a specific set of assumptions about the sample and the data being acquired.

+The `maintenance/` folder demonstrates the functionality of `waveorder` that we plan to move to `models/`.
+These scripts can be run as is, and they are being maintained with tests.

+The `documentation/` folder consists of examples that demonstrate reconstruction with real data.
+These examples require access to the complete datasets, so they are not being actively maintained and serve primarily as documentation.